tylerwillis/super-tortoise/content/pages/index.md

     content: >
-      I'm most well-known as a founder of Unsupervised, which helps companies discover opportunities in their data (over $50M worth in 2021) and has raised over $50M for some marquee venture investors.
+      I'm most well-known as a founder of Unsupervised, which helps companies discover opportunities in their data (over $50M worth in 2021) and has raised over $50M to date from some marquee venture investors.
 I prefer to think of myself more broadly as someone who believes very strongly in the ability to intentionally develop the skills and tools that make us happier and help us improve the world.

       I call this practice **Skilled Optimism** and I do a lot of things that